-Field instruction teaches students to apply the theory and knowledge learned in the classroom to social work practice experiences.
-Students develop professional skills and competence in practice.
-Field education offers opportunities to work directly with people and communities in human service field agencies.
-Various modalities of practice ranging from individual work to families, couples, groups or communities are included.
-Internships are assigned by the Department of Field Education, and students are expected to comply with the specific requirements and expectations of the Field Department.
-These are detailed in the Social Work Field Education Manual.
-(Refer to the Adelphi University School of Social Work Web site for access to the manual).
+Field education teaches students to apply theory and knowledge learned in the classroom to social work practice in agency settings.
+Students develop professional skills and competence in practice during the course of their internships.
+Field education offers opportunities to work directly with people and communities in human service agencies.
+Various modalities of practice include working with individuals, families, groups, organizations, and communities.
+All internships are assigned by the Field Education Department and students are expected to comply with the policies and procedures of the department.
+These are detailed in the Social Work Field Education Manual on the web at socialwork.adelphi.edu/field/forms.php#fieldmanual.

-All field students are expected to work the agency hours and adhere to agency policies and practices.
-Field instruction continues during the January intersession even though students may not be attending academic classes at this time.
-Students are advised to consider housing availability and any related financial obligations for this time period.
-It is necessary for students to arrange transportation to and from their field placement.

-Although the School does offer field internships with evening hour assignments, all students are required to be available for a minimum of one full day or two half days during weekday daytime hours.
+Students who are completing internships must also comply with agency hours as well as policies and practices.
+Field instruction begins in September and continues through the January intersession even though most students are not attending classes.
+The internship is concluded upon completion of 600 hours for the academic year for the Foundation and Advanced graduate students.
+Undergraduate juniors complete 200 hours and seniors complete 400 hours for the academic year.
+During the January intersession, students are advised to consider housing availability and any related financial obligations for this time period.
+It is the student's responsibility to arrange transportation to and from their field placement.
+The field department always takes into consideration a student's means of transportation when locating an internship.
+Although the School does offer internships with evening hour assignments, all students are required to be available for a minimum of one full day or two half days during weekday daytime hours (Monday-Friday 9am-5pm).

-All students are placed through the Field Education Department.
 Students are not free to secure their own placements.
-There is a formal process to secure placements including Field Education paperwork.
-Students are required to meet with a member of the Field Education Department to discuss placement.
+If a student has an agency that they would like to recommend for placement, they may provide the Field Education Department with the name of the agency and the Field Education Department will contact the agency directly to discuss the possibility of an internship for the student.
+There is a formal process to secure placements including completion of a Field Education Application.
+Students are required to meet with their advisor or liaison before meeting with the Field Education Department.
+Placement planning meetings are also made available for students to attend.
+This will give them an opportunity to learn more about placement and what is available and required.
 Once an agency has been identified, the student will be notified by the department to set up a confirmation interview at the agency.
-All formal arrangements are made by the department.
-Students must have a minimum of 7 hours of weekday (Monday through Friday) availability for placement.
+Once confirmed, the student, agency, field instructor, and liaison will receive an assignment letter via E-mail.
+This letter provides all contact information for the above-mentioned parties as well as the start and end date for field placement.